hsdavisuno/ISQA-8600-Heather-Davis-Individual-Assignments/DataExploration.md

 **Observations:**

 For this plot, I bullt on the age and gender plot by adding general_location.
 The data dictionary defines this field as "Classification of client's location at time of service".
-The color really helps pick out that "Telehealth - Video" is a popular location.
+The color really helps pick out that "Telehealth - Video" is a popular location across age groups.
+Comparing
+Women and Men over 55, women appear to be higher users of this method than men.

 # Scatterplot with Two Variables and Trendline